leonyu0930/TravelApplication/README.md

 # TravelApplication
-This is a sample React Web Application about submitting a Travel Application Form
+This is a sample React Web Application about Travel Application Form submission

 ## Getting Started